Medicine with Foundation Year MBChB

 The MBChB with Foundation Year is a widening participation initiative for local students.
 To be eligible to apply, you must:

-- Have lived in the North West of England (Lancashire, Merseyside, Greater Manchester, Cheshire, Cumbria) for at least one year immediately prior to the start of the course.
+- Have lived in the North West of England (Lancashire, Merseyside, Greater Manchester, Cheshire, Cumbria) for at least one year immediately prior to the point of application.

 You must also meet one of the following requirements:

 - Have attended a non-selective state secondary school for GCSEs where the Attainment 8 score is below the English average.
-For September 2022 entry, GCSE performance in 2019 will be considered according to the Department for Education performance tables at compare-school-performance.service.gov.uk;
+Data will be considered according to the latest relevant Department for Education performance tables.

 - Have attended a non-selective state secondary school for GCSEs and either live in an area with a postcode in quintile 1 or 2 in the POLAR4 young participation index or in a neighbourhood with a high level of multiple deprivation with an Index of Multiple Deprivation decile of 4 or below.
 You can check your postcode against the POLAR4 young participation index at org.uk/data-and-analysis/postcode-search and against the Index of Multiple Deprivation at imd-by-postcode.opendatacommunities.org.